cxpartners/sepa-customer-platform/doc/architecture/decisions/0009-custom-frontend-application-backstage-users.md

 ## Decision Outcome

-[Option 1] Reusing the application's components and functionality built for the front stage users would provide both a unified best practice user experience, but a doucoupled frontend application which minimises the reliance upon and customisations required to the Dynamics CRM.
-This adopts more of a microservice approach where the CRM is essentially a data store.
+[Option 1] Reusing the application's components and functionality built for the front stage users would provide both a unified best practice user experience, and a doucoupled frontend application that minimises the reliance upon and customisations required to the Dynamics CRM.

 ### Positive Consequences